JCFalkenberg/Stitch/README.md

 ## How to use

 - Add a store type of `StitchStore.storeType` to your app's NSPersistentStoreCoordinator and assign it to the property created in the previous step.
-- Pass in an appropriate options dictionary,
+Pass in an appropriate options dictionary, more on supported options below.
 ```swift
 do {
    let store  = try coordinator.addPersistentStoreWithType(StitchStore.storeType,